-- Invest about 10 percent of capital budget in new fleet, including about 625 new buses. - Invest about 5 percent of capital in new layover and increase layover by 50 percent by building 270 off-street spaces. - Invest about 10 percent of capital in new bases and other facilities, to provide the facilities needed to support an expanded fleet. - Adapt and grow a workforce to enable us to implement vision, provide robust training and development to build leadership, and emphasize diversity and inclusion in workforce changes.
+- Invest-about 10 percent of capital budget in new fleet, including about 625 new buses. - Invest about 5 percent of capital in new layover spaces, including off-street spaces, and increase layover by about 50 percent. - Invest about 10 percent of capital-in new bases and other facilities, to provide the facilities needed-to support an expanded fleet, workforce and support functions. - Adapt and grow a Metro's workforce to enable us to implement achieve our vision, provide robust training and development opportunities to build leadership, and emphasize diversity and inclusion in the workforce changes.